Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Disadvantages:

-• Shared IPs — You share IPs with billions of Gmail users, including spammers
+• Shared IPs — You share IPs with millions of other Workspace customers, including senders whose reputation can damage yours

 • No control — You can't warm up, manage, or protect your IP reputation